 No. (A bit ironic, no?)

-Argentina's unit of currency is the peso, which has held steady for a few years at about four to one against the US dollar (but this rate could change quickly).
+Argentina’s unit of currency is the peso, which has held steady at about nine to one against the US dollar (but this rate could change quickly).
 Notes come in denominations of 2, 5, 10, 20, 50 and 100 pesos.
-One peso equals 100 centavos; coins come in denominations of 5, 10, 25 and 50 centavos, and 1 peso.
+One peso equals 100 centavos; coins come in denominations of 1, 2, 5, 10, 25 and 50 centavos.
 The $ sign in front of a price is usually used to signify pesos, so this should be the case unless otherwise marked.

 Many tourist services, larger stores, hotels and restaurants take credit cards such as Visa and MasterCard, especially for big purchases.
-Be aware, however, that some businesses will add a recargo (surcharge) of up to 10% for credit-card purchases.
-Ask ahead of time to find out if this is the case.
-Some lower-end hotels and private businesses will not accept credit cards.
-Tips can't usually be added to credit-card bills at restaurants.
+Be aware, however, that some businesses add a recargo (surcharge) of up to 10% to credit-card purchases; ask ahead of time if this is the case.
+Some lower-end hotels and private businesses will not accept credit cards, and tips can’t usually be added to credit-card bills at restaurants.

-Traveler's checks are very impractical in Argentina.
-In Iguazu it is almost impossible to change them, and certainly impossible to change them at a good rate.
+Traveler’s checks are very impractical in Argentina, and in Iguazu is almost imposible to change them and definitively impossible to change them at a good rate.

-Iguazu is a small, safe and relaxed town.
-However, due mostly to the rapid growth of tourism in the area, some attacks in hotels have been recorded in the past few years.
+Iguazu has been always a small, safe and relaxed town.
+But since tourism has grown so much some attacks in hotels have been registered in the last past few years.